KOKULEBA/alx-system_engineering-devops/0x01-shell_permissions/README.md

-add execution permissions for everybody
+permissions to others except group and owner